 After the motor driven systems with the highest potential have been identified, specific measurements are taken on selected motors.
 The Standard Test Report (STR) helps to evaluate the data collected from the measurements and to describe the current ACTUAL state.
 In addition to this, the STR enables a comparison of the ACTUAL state with a possible TARGET state and calculates the savings per year as well as the pay back time.
 The return on investment and cost-effectiveness (Rp./kWh) are calculated on the basis of the total costs for the implementation.

 In a final step, the efficiency measures are implemented in cooperation with manufacturers, specialists or suppliers.
-The Motor Systems Tool from our colleagues at the Danish Institute of Technology can be used to support the design of the improved motor driven systems.
+The Motor Systems Tool from our colleagues at the Danish Technological Institute can be used to support the design of the improved motor driven systems.
 It shows the performance and efficiency at various points in the load status and determines the overall efficiency of the entire system.